vanandsh/DSCI_522_Group405/doc/final_report.md

 sentiment analysis on each review to get a pulse of how the Airbnb listing compares to others.

+There are some limitations to our models as well.
+Due to our time constraint and long training time with random forest as well as xgboost, we could not cover a more extended range of hyperparameters, which could result in better models.
+Also, since interpretation is not an emphasis in our result, we could go for a more complicated but powerful ensembling technique, such as stacking.
+Moreover, we did not create any new feature which could potentially improve predictions.
+For instance, we could turn the last\_review feature into a new feature for days since the last review.

+# Potential future improvements

+If this project were to continue, we had a few upgrades in mind in terms of data analysis and modeling.
+Regarding data analysis, we would want to look at some new features we can generate, such as days before the last review and whether a listing has low availability.
+We will explore whether they have distinct patterns on prices and form our expectations about their respective importances.
+We could potentially take them into account for our models and explore other ensembling techniques, such as stacking, to see if we could arrive at more accurate predictions.

 # References

 <div id="refs" class="references">